 This shrine was also prominently featured in the anime “Love Live!”.
 In the anime, the character Nozomi Tojo worked as a part-time shrine maiden here.
 She became the official mascot of the shrine in 2015.

-Unique Places To Visit
+Unique Places To Visit in Akihabara

 Maid Cafes